Department of Biology, Duke University, Durham NC 27708-0325

 General Research Overview:

-In this direction, I recently published "Constructed Climates: A Primer on Urban Environments" with the University of Chicago Press (2011).
-Check It Out: The book's site, www.constructedclimates.org, the table of contents (pdf), and an unfinished, outdated course site here.
+In this direction, I published "Constructed Climates: A Primer on Urban Environments" with the University of Chicago Press (2011).
+Check It Out: The book's site, www.constructedclimates.org.
 Constructed Climates combines "urban ecosystem services" and "urban ecology," two concepts fundamentally tied to human-dominated ecological systems.

 On my website you'll find information, links, literature and course material from an early "ecosystem services" graduate seminar I held in 2006 as my research focus changed.
 At this point I consider that material, and any perspectives I present associated with that seminar, somewhat outdated.

-Former research studies: Over the last two decades I devoted my academic energy to theoretical evolutionary ecology.
+Former research studies: Over the two decades prior to 2006 I devoted my academic energy to theoretical evolutionary ecology.
 After my graduate training in theoretical physics, I turned my attention to population dynamics in spatial systems and trait evolution.
 Scaling interactions between entities at a microscopic level up to a macroscopic scale fascinates me, and both physics and ecology have challenging problems.
 As for techniques, I used a variety of simulation and mathematical methods to study these really hard ecological problems.
-After many frustrating years seeking research support and finding none, I've terminated that work (click here for a more extensive explanation).